-- GCSE Grade 4 (or C) or above in English Language or English Literature, or an equivalent qualification.
-For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - Grade 4 (or C) or above in English (Language or Literature) at A/S Level. - Holders of a cognate sub-degree (Level 5) qualification taught and assessed in English from the University of Hong Kong or City University of Hong Kong. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination - Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5 or Grade A-D (Syllabus B only).
+- GCSE Grade C (or 4) or above in English Language or English Literature, or an equivalent qualification.
+For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules, in the International English Language Testing System (IELTS) test administered by the British Council in the academic test. - 79 or above in the Internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Test of English as a Foreign Language (TOEFL). - Grade C or above in English (Language or Literature) at A/S Level. - Successfully undertaken a Level 5 cognate qualification that was taught and assessed in English. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5 or Grade A-D (Syllabus B only).